 An autocompletion tool for Python that can be used for text editors.

 Jedi uses a very simple API to connect with IDE’s.
 There’s a reference implementation as a VIM-Plugin, which uses Jedi’s autocompletion.
 We encourage you to use Jedi in your IDEs.
-It’s really easy.
+Autocompletion in your REPL is also possible, IPython uses it natively and for the CPython REPL you have to install it.

 Jedi can currently be used with the following editors/projects: